MehShlok/A-Sorting-Assignment/README.md

 <!-- USE Ctrl+Shift+V in VSCode to preview the following markdown -->
-**Got absolutely bored and carried away with a course project... accidentally turned it into a whole thing :)**
+**Got carried away with an amazing course project... accidentally turned it into a whole thing :)**

 # The Sorting Assignment (A step-by-step usage guide)
 A modular Python application that demonstrates **separation of concerns** across sorting, I/O, networking, and orchestration layers.